MetroLink (Dublin): Redesign as MetroLink and emerging preferred route

-On 22 March 2018, the National Transport Authority announced revised plans for the former Metro North railway line, now called 'MetroLink'.
-Costing an estimated €3 billion, the route extended further south from the original Estuary-St. Stephen's Green route down to Sandyford, subsuming the Luas Green Line tracks from Charlemont down to its final destination in Sandyford.
-It was planned to begin operations in 2027, and it combines the existing 'Metro North' and 'Metro South' lines together.
-If completed according to these plans, Luas services on the Green Line would cease between Sandyford and Charlemont, and be replaced by Metro services.
-This was met with opposition regarding the potential closure of the Green Line for an undetermined amount of time and issues regarding pedestrian and cyclist permeability along the line.
+Initially the route was to extend further south to Sandyford, subsuming the Luas Green Line tracks from Charlemont down to its final destination in Sandyford.
+According to those plans, Luas services on the Green Line would cease between Sandyford and Charlemont, and be replaced by Metro services.
+In March 2018 public consultations were held and the plan met with considerable opposition regarding the potential closure of the Green Line for an undetermined amount of time and issues regarding pedestrian and cyclist permeability along the line.
 As a result, revised plans were published in March 2019, where the Metrolink line would be delivered in two phases, meaning the Green Line would not be upgraded during the first phase.
 The Green Line Upgrade would happen as a second phase at a later date after Metrolink from Swords to Charlemont was operational.
 By developing in two phases the closure of the Green Line could be reduced and more time given to upgrading the existing pedestrian crossings to be fully grade separated through the use of underpasses.